yusseftawfik/Shofha-Task/README.md

 # Shofha_Task
-a simple webpage of Shofha landing page, responsive page using html, css only.
+a simple landing page of Shofha website, responsive page using html, css only.

 ## Installation
 you should run the project using live server